unit73e/jpexs-decompiler/README.md

 Other important differences:

+- Any Ant files were removed.
 - Most of the README was removed on this version to avoid confusion with the original JPEX.
 - Netbeans configurations have been removed because Gradle is IDE agnostic.
+- Installer and run scripts were removed.
+Gradle has its own solutions.
+- Travis was removed to avoid confusion with the original project.

 ## Source code